THREE MIXED DRINKS MYTHS

 1. THE LESS ICE, THE BETTER

-Additionally, using more ice in drinks is visual stimulating for customers – especially if they are witness to the drink being built.
-The theatre of constructing the drink looks infinitely more impressive, and professional, over a lot of ice.
+Using lots of ice in drinks looks better too.
+Customers love to watch a beautiful drink being made.
+The theatre of mixing the drink looks impressive, and professional, over a lot of ice.

-On top of this, there’s a visual element to pouring spirits over ice that is more appealing to guests.
-Or anyone watching, for that matter.
-The liquid cascading over ice looks a lot better than dropping loose ice into a pool of spirit/ mixer.
+For anyone watching, there’s a visual appeal to pouring spirits over ice.
+The liquid cascading over cubes looks better than dropping loose ice into a pool of liquid.

 3. FREE POURING IS A GOOD THING

 It’s tough not to.
-Especially after watching Tom Cruise in ‘Cocktail’.
-But free pouring is, put simply, never a good thing; unless it’s a ‘layback’ for a fellow bartender, free pouring doesn’t belong in the bar.
-Primarily, free pouring drinks can:
+Especially after watching Tom Cruise in ‘Cocktail’ but free pouring is never a good thing and doesn’t belong in a bar.
+It causes:

-There are a few who preach about “feeling out the drink”, but this simply doesn’t compare to the precision of using jiggers or other forms of measurement afforded to us today.
-There is a little more spectacle to free pouring, but would you want your hairdresser telling you they weren’t intending on using a comb or brush to cut your hair because it had ‘more theatre to it’?
+Some bartenders talk about “feeling out the drink.”
+This doesn’t compare to the precision of using jiggers or other tools.
+There is more spectacle to free pouring, but would you want your hairdresser not using a comb because it had ‘more theatre to it’?

 Recommended for you: